United States Association of Former Members of Congress: History

 The United States Association of Former Members of Congress was founded in 1970 as an alumni organization, eventually becoming chartered by The United States Congress in 1983 under Chapter 703 of Title 36 of the United States Code.

 Objectives and activities

 The objectives of the United States Association of Former Members of Congress, which it seeks to achieve through its various programming, are (i) promoting and educating about public service and The United States Congress, (ii) strengthening representative democracy and (iii) keeping members connected after service.

+Congress to Campus

-Of the Association's various programming, the Congress to Campus program has been executed for over 40 years, through a partnership with the Stennis Center for Public Service Leadership.
+FMC conducts multiple programs throughout the year in the United States to bring citizens together with bipartisan groups of Former Members of the House and Senate.
+The oldest and most prominent program is Congress to Campus which reaches several dozen university campuses during the academic year, creating dialogue that involves Republicans and Democrats with student audiences on the issues of the day.
+The Congress to Campus program has been executed for over 40 years, through a partnership with the Stennis Center for Public Service Leadership.

 The Congressional Study Groups

 FMC is home to The Congressional Study Groups.
 The Congressional Study Groups are independent, non-partisan international legislative exchanges committed to increasing bilateral and multilateral dialogue with the United States’ strategic allies."
 There are currently Congressional Study Groups on Germany (formed in 1983), Japan (formed in 1993), Europe (formed in 2012) and Korea (formed in 2018).
 The four Study Groups bring together current members of the U.S. Congress, and their staff, with government officials, members of civil society, students and other stakeholders to collaborate on transatlantic and transpacific issues between the United States and its trade partners and allies.
 Leadership of The Congressional Study Groups, such as Tom Petri and Connie Morella have received awards from foreign governments for their work in supporting bilateral relations.